Frequently Asked Questions

 Do you consider multi-year grant commitments?

 Yes.
-In 2018, we awarded our first two-year grant and intend to make similar awards in the future.
+In 2018, we awarded our first two-year grant and have continued to make multi-year awards.

 How are donations less than $1,050 used?